 Commonwealth environmental water is managed in conjunction with and delivered by a range of partners.
-This portfolio management plan has been developed in consultation with our delivery partners, including the NSW Office of Environment and Heritage (OEH), the Department of Primary Industries (DPI) - Fisheries, WaterNSW, and the Macquarie Cudgegong Environmental Flows Reference Group (the Macquarie Cudgegong EFRG).
+This portfolio management plan has been developed in consultation with our delivery partners, including the NSW Office of Environment and Heritage (OEH), the Department of Primary Industries (DPI) - Fisheries, WaterNSW, and the Macquarie Cudgegong Environmental Flows Reference Group (the Macquarie Cudgegong EFRG), who provide advice to water managers on priorities for water use.